dosylong/pero-be/GETTING_STARTED.md

-# Getting Started with Pero Backend
+# Getting Started with Pero Backend API

 ## 🎯 What We've Set Up